openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

 ## Examples

 Datumaro supports filtering, transformation, merging etc. for all formats and for the MNIST format in particular.
-Follow [user manual](/docs/user-manual/) to get more information about these operations.
+Follow the [user manual](/docs/user-manual/) to get more information about these operations.

-There are few examples of using Datumaro operations to solve particular problems with MNIST dataset:
+There are several examples of using Datumaro operations to solve particular problems with MNIST dataset:

 ### Example 1.
-How to create custom MNIST-like dataset
+How to create a custom MNIST-like dataset

 ```python
 from datumaro.components.annotation import Label